Dynamics and universal scaling of Worthington jets in the cavity-free regime: Qualitative analysis

 \subsection{Pinch-off modes}

-As the jet elongates rapidly in vertical direction, three different modes emerge depending on $H$.
-Figure \ref{Fig:1}($a$) corresponds to a mode with no child droplet being disengaged from the main liquid column throughout the entire process of rising and falling.
-In contrast, a big child droplet is detached in the other two cases, indicating a pinch-off event.
-This phenomenon has been observed before in experiments of droplet impinging on a two-layer liquid and two pinch-off modes are identified depending on the location of the detachment of child droplets \citep{kim2021impact}.
-Inspired by this, when a child droplet separates during the falling stage as shown in figure \ref{Fig:1}($b$), the mode is termed ``downward pinch-off''.
-In the opposite case (figure \ref{Fig:1}$c$), a child droplet has already formed before the jet reaches its maximum height, which is termed ``upward pinch-off''.
-It should be stressed that even though the liquid column pinches off, the child droplet remains part of jet and is taken into account when it comes to the jet height and shape.
+As the jet elongates rapidly in the vertical direction, three distinct modes emerge depending on $H_s$.
+Fig.~\ref{Fig:snapshots}(a) shows a mode in which no child droplet is disengaged from the main liquid column throughout the entire process of rise and fall.
+In contrast, a prominent child droplet detaches in the other two cases, indicating a pinch-off event.
+Although the pinch-off phenomenon in the jet induced by sphere impact has been less extensively studied, insights can be found from the droplet impact problem.
+For example, in droplet impact on a two-layer liquid system, two pinch-off modes were identified depending on the location at which the child droplet detaches \citep{kim2021impact}.
+Inspired by this classification, when a child droplet separates during the falling stage, as shown in Fig.~\ref{Fig:snapshots}(b), the mode is termed ``downward pinch-off''.
+In the opposite case (Fig.~\ref{Fig:snapshots}(c)), a child droplet has already formed before the jet reaches its maximum height, which is termed ``upward pinch-off''.
+Notably, even after pinch-off occurs, the child droplet remains part of the jet and is taken into account in the analysis of jet height and shape.
+The experimental parameters for Figs.~\ref{Fig:snapshots}(a--c) reveal a clear dependence of the pinch-off behavior on the release height, reflecting an intuitive physical mechanism: higher impact energies promote fluid destabilization.
+According to the measured vertical velocity distribution reported by \citet{van2021self}, the upward velocity within the jet increases when approaching the jet tip, indicating a concentration of kinetic energy in the upper part of the jet.
+When $H_s$ is relatively small, the impact transmits insufficient energy to the jet, implying that the upper part of the jet lacks the kinetic energy required to overcome surface tension and escape from the liquid column.
+As $H_s$ increases, more kinetic energy is transferred from the sphere to the fluid, increasing the energy for jet formation.
+After reaching maximum height, the lower part of the jet falls faster than the upper part due to its initially smaller upward velocity, as evidenced by the Supplemental Material~\citep{supplemental2025}.
+Under the influence of surface tension, a neck forms between the two parts and subsequently pinches off, resulting in the formation of a child droplet and its separation from the main liquid column.
+At even higher release heights, the jet gains a greater initial velocity, causing the upper part to ascend faster and separate from the lower part.